 1. Download, print, and complete the application form or pick up an application form at your local Post Office®.
-If you need some guidance, take a look at our completion guide.

 2. Collect proof of identity documents.
 You’ll need two forms of proof of identity that show the address you’re moving from.
 These must be originals, photocopies are not accepted.
 If you are providing bills and statements as ID they must be dated within the last three months.
 If everyone applying shares the same last name, we only need ID in the name of the person applying at the Post Office® branch.
 If not, you’ll need two different forms of original identification - not photocopies - for each different last name on the form, one from List A and one from List B.

 Proof of name

 Please choose one of the following Please choose one of the following Cheque guarantee, debit or credit card Two different utility bills from the last 3 months (please do not bring mobile phone or a store/charge card statement.
 Bills printed from the Internet are not valid) Driving Licence - Photocard Council tax payment book Passport Recent bank, building society, or credit union statement or passbook (no older than 3 months) Bank or building society book Original mortgage statement EU member state identity card Credit card statement